roshmadosh/EffectiveJava/app/bin/main/effectivejava/ch2/README.md

 1. You create an additiona Builder object to create an object.
 Can be problematic for performance-critical use-cases.
 2. More verbose than a constructor for the consumers of the API.

+### Singleton

+**TYPES**
+1. Field
+2. Static factory
+3. Enum

+Static factory provides more flexibility if we decide to change the class to a non-singleton compared to the field implementation.

+Enum is considered the most preferred because serializing/deserializing won't require the recreation of the singleton (because, I think, enums are not stored on heap and are treated like literals) or defining a readResolve method, which is required for the static factory enum implementation.
+See tests.